dvingerh/PyInstaLive/README.md

 pip install git+https://github.com/notcammy/PyInstaLive.git@2.2.9 --process-dependency-links --upgrade
 ```

+**Note**: From version 2.2.9 and up, newly generated login cookie files are now named after the username in the configuration file.
+If you have an existing cookie file called 'credentials.json' it is a good idea to rename it to the username it is associated with so PyInstaLive won't needlessly create a new cookie file.

 #### Specific versions

 If you want to install a specific version of PyInstaLive, you can specify the version tag in the install command: